Updated: Feb. 9th, 2024

 The more you move, the more calories you’ll burn – even without formal exercise.
 If you work at a desk all day, try taking a walk around the office every hour, at least.
 You could also try working at a standing desk, at least part of the time.
 Make it a point to get a little more activity by parking farther away from the door when running errands.

 Sometimes, there are deep emotional reasons your body won’t let go of extra fat.
-Traditional talk therapy isn’t always the answer – you may need to try some alternative therapies like EFT, body work, acupuncture, or The Hoffman Process to discover and release the past trauma holding you back.
+Traditional talk therapy isn’t always the answer – you may need to try some alternative therapies like EFT, body work, somatic therapy, acupuncture, or The Hoffman Process to discover and release the past trauma holding you back.

 Sleep is also a crucial component to self-care and proper metabolic function.
 Lack of sleep and poor sleep quality have long been shown to have a detrimental effect on metabolism.